JANUARY 2025 READING LIST

 Ursula K. LeGuin is legendary.
 I heard her name as one of the best fantasy writers of her time.
 A friend gave me a book on her writing, and I became intrigued by her legacy and books.
 Since I also have elementary-age children and like a good fantasy novel, the world of Earthsea would be a good introduction to the LeGuin world.

 I liked that the book starts with a map.
 Every good fantasy book I have read has a map.
-I also like imagining the wonderful world of the archipelago with all the differences of culture and magic on the different islands.
+I also like imagining the archipelago's wonderful world, with its cultural and magical differences across the islands.
 I also enjoyed the strong female characters introduced in the story: Ged’s aunt and the young woman he meets in the woods.
-The best parts of the story were when there was dialogue, and I could read the interactions between Ged and other characters.
+The best parts of the story were the dialogue, which I could read in the interactions between Ged and the other characters.
 During these interactions, it seemed as though the story's pace quickened, and I found myself flying through the pages.

 The second part of the story that did not work for me was the many paragraphs that flew through descriptions, momentous moments, and character interactions.
 I wanted more of the story and more elaborate descriptions.
 The golden rule of writing, “show, don’t tell,” was screaming in my ears as I read through each page.
 I plan to read more from LeGuin, but I will try something other than the Earthsea series.